- Lena Drake

 than dessert.
 And make

-sure to get the name
+sure to get the full

-of your crush, in case
+boyfriend, in case

-and The Greek were destined
+Mexicana and The Greek

-to meet.
+meet.
 They survived

 a land that promised

-more than it had with
+more than it had.